Position overviewPosition title: Clinical Teaching Fellow

 • Help organize programmatic events, such as conferences, workshops, and speaker series

-• Assist in media relations and development, including speaking at public events and with the press
+• Assist in media relations and development, including speaking at public events and with the press, and administrative tasks related to communications

 • Assist in outreach and education events to promote the Samuelson Clinic to prospective students and stakeholders